mindfiredigital/react-text-igniter/CODE_OF_CONDUCT.md

-# Code of Conduct - IgniteJS
+# Code of Conduct - TextIgnite JS

 ## Our Pledge